By Trond Overland

 Pikkety would possibly be willing to discuss PROUT’s fundamental principle of regulation of wealth accumulation.
 Still, PROUT goes much further than most reformers of capitalism when it comes to making improperly accumulated physical wealth available for general utilization.
 The first principle of the PROUT socio-economic theory states that no individual should be allowed to accumulate any physical wealth without the permission or approval of the collective.

-In other words, PROUT establishes first of all that someone’s physical capital formation should not be allowed to hinder the opportunity of others to have a decent standard of living.
+PROUT establishes that someone’s physical capital formation should not be allowed to hinder the opportunity of others to have a decent standard of living.
 On the contrary, the entire world with all its potentialities is the common property of all, in the same way as inherited wealth is the common property of all the inheritors.
-In this case, all living beings are the sons and daughters of the Cosmic Father who has created everything, and all of us are entitled to utilize the resources and potentialities that lie within both the world and ourselves.
+In this case, all living beings are the sons and daughters of the Cosmic Parents–Consciousness and Force of Creation–who has given everything.
+All of us are entitled to utilize the resources and potentialities that lie within both the world and ourselves.

 Regulation of psychic wealth

 Suppressing people’s access to psychic wealth has been a main tool of oppressive regimes.
 Today we see it clearly in the form of Internet censorship of China’s peculiar communist-capitalist regime, as well as in Islamic states where people are banned from dressing as they wish, voicing their sentiments, etc.